alhint/commonplace/_posts/career/2015-12-07-keeper-of-your-career.md

 ---
-title: "The keeper of your career"
+title: "Keeper of your career"
 date: "2015-12-07"
 tags:
   - article